scholarslab/CodeLab/Week01/environment_setup.md

 This isn't really necessary and the process is more convoluted than anything we've done so far, but it results in a much prettier terminal that has some nice conveniences.

 * Install [ZShell (zsh)](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH)
   * If you're using a recent (Catalina or later) version of MacOS, this is already installed and, in fact, the default shell.
-To find out which shell you're using, enter `echo "$SHELL"`.
+To find out which shell you're using, enter the command `echo "$SHELL"`.
 * Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)

 ## Windows